 * Others have suggested that comets, which are full of organic materials, might have been a good breeding ground for life, and helped seed the Earth and possibly Mars.
 Fred Hoyle was a particular advocate for this idea.
 However, all this remains speculation, and certainly sidesteps the vital question of how the engine got running in the first place.
 We're making progress, but we're not quite there yet.
 [TO BE CONTINUED]START | PREV | NEXT

-* TSUNAMI ALERT SYSTEM: A BBC WORLD Online report discussed the efforts to set up a tsunami alert system in the Indian Ocean regions that were devastated a year ago.
+* TSUNAMI ALERT SYSTEM: An article from BBC.com discussed the efforts to set up a tsunami alert system in the Indian Ocean regions that were devastated a year ago.
 The network is being assembled by an international collaboration under the direction of the UN.
 It uses a variety of sensors.
 Seismometers will pick up earthquakes and volcanic eruptions, but since many such events don't cause tsunamis, seismometers by themselves give a high rate of false alarms.
 As a result, the seismometers are backed up by undersea pressure gauges and seacoast tidal gauges.